Teach Neuroscience with Lt

 Over a series of exercises students investigate mechanisms of sensory perception and discover techniques that send conflicting information to the central nervous system.

 Students familiarize themselves with their senses and experiment with sensory illusions.
 Learn how the body detects and perceives different sensations including touch, sight, taste, and movement.
 These activities are suitable for students at all levels, and can be performed without a PowerLab.

 Students are introduced to the basic concepts of perception through an exploration of the size-weight illusion.
 The laboratory begins with the traditional size-weight illusion, and then takes students through a series of manipulations that lead to a more interpretive analysis of the illusion in the final exercise.

 Refresh your memory of the basic types of contractions.
 Record and measure muscular twitch responses to nerve stimulation and observe recruitment as stimulus strength increases.
 Test the effects of stimulus timing on muscle twitch summation and tetanus.

 Refresh your knowledge of the major structures of the human brain and view MRI and CT scans.
 Test the knee and ankle jerk reflex responses with and without the Jendrassik maneuver.
 Students will also assess their pupillary and plantar reflexes.

 Students will familiarize themselves with the Stroop Test.
 They will investigate the interference of conflicting messages, and examine the effects of the Stroop Test as an experimental stressor.
 This lab is suitable for students at all levels.

-In this lab students will record a visual evoked potential waveform using techniques from the electroencephalogram.
+In this lab students will record a visual evoked potential using ECG.
 Students will complete two activities in which a volunteer watches a series of light flashes and then a checkerboard pattern reversal.
 Students will compare the two visual evoked potential waveforms to determine which stimulus elicits the greater response.